 Whatever your situation or background, it is essential that you contact the universities you are considering to check their entry requirements before applying.

-Find the universities offering the nursing course for YOU with NHS Careers course finder.
+Find the universities offering the nursing course on our course finder.

 To apply for a place on a nursing pre-registration course, you need to go through the Universities & Colleges Admissions Service, known as UCAS.